-All businesses subject to the Phase 1 and Phase 2 reopening rules are required to self-certify prior to opening.
+All businesses subject to the Phase 1, 2 and 3 reopening rules are required to self-certify prior to opening.

-NOTE: If you already self-certified your business during Phase 1, your business will NOT need to certify again during Phase 2.
+NOTE: If you already self-certified your business during Phase 1 or 2, your business will NOT need to certify again during Phase 3.

 Visit here for a searchable list of businesses that have self-certified.

 Phase 3 Reopen Rules by Sector (for October 8 opening)

 - Indoor private gatherings (e.g. weddings, office meetings, parties) – 50% capacity, capped at 100 people (including front of house staff) – See rules below